zazralt/unified-meta-schema/README.md

 ### Constraints

-* Constraints refine attribute or relation definitions.
+Constraints specify additional rules that refine the values of attributes or relations.

 * They are written in parentheses `( … )` immediately after the data type or target.
 * Multiple constraints MAY be comma-separated; whitespace is ignored.